derekmckinney/markdown-portfolio/_includes/04-lists.md

-# Here is a list of my favourite things:
+# Here is a list of some things:
-- Long walkson the beach
+- Long walks on the beach
 - Disco Dancing
 - Open Source
 - Learning Git and Github